-Two terminals are provided for signal input to the General Purpose Digital Input (GPDI).
-Integral to the System Base is this single digital input channel that can be configured under HyperNet as an Event or Counter type input.
-The GPDI input signal (either a contact closure or 0 to 15VDC max driven signal) is applied across theses two terminals observing polarity.
+General Purpose Digital Input (terminals 17 & 18)

+Integral to the MLAD-1 is a single digital input channel that can be configured under HyperNet as an Event or Counter input.
+The GPDI input signal (either a contact closure or 0 to 15VDC max driven signal) is applied across the two terminals observing polarity.

-The operation of the GPDI is configured during construction of the Program Net within HyperNet and programming and applications are described in the Master Icon Reference in Appendix A.
+The operation of the GPDI is configured during construction of the Program Net within HyperNet.
+Programming details and applications are described in the Master Icon Reference in Appendix A.